Take some time to consider what it would be like to not heft around a massive suitcase. The stress it causes on travel days.

 I buy a small can of hairspray when I arrive and anything else I may need.
 I also throw in hand sanitiser.

-You can find everything I take here at My Healthy Travel Toiletries.
+You can find everything I take here at my Travel Toiletries.

 The weather where you are travelling may be different from home.
 On my last trip to Italy, I thought I had it covered because our winter is similar to the autumn temperatures I would be experiencing in Europe.

 European homes and accommodation are well heated.
-You need to dress in layers so when you are inside you can peel them off.
+You need to dress in layers so you can peel them off inside.
 And warm enough when walking around, particularly at night.

 Layering is THE only way to packing lightly, effectively.
 You may not be able to fit in a coat or more jumpers, but you can layer and stay warm just the same.
 And then when you are inside in the warmth, you can peel those layers off.